gummiks/gummiks.github.io/_posts/2013-10-05-astronight.md

 - astroNight
 - outreach
 ---
-I decided to volunteer for AstroNight, an annual outreach event held by the astrodepartment; supposedly a smaller variant of its bigger brother <a href="http://www.astro.psu.edu/public-outreach/astrofest">AstroFest</a> which I haven't attended yet.
+I decided to volunteer for AstroNight, an annual outreach event held by the astronomy department, supposedly a smaller variant of its bigger brother <a href="http://www.astro.psu.edu/public-outreach/astrofest">AstroFest</a> which I haven't attended yet.
 I took my new <code>1.4 aperture</code> with me - I wanted to test it out.

 Regretfully the weather wasn't good.